Do you know what questions to ask your parents that will spark meaningful conversations? I am talking about thought-provoking open-ended questions.

 - What was your first car?

-- What’s your fondest memory in your first car?
+- What’s your fondest memory of your first car?

 - What is your hope for your children/grandchildren?